 - Support while remaining family members try to secure employment; and

-- Continued monthly bills and expenses, day-care costs, college tuition and retirement.
+- Continued monthly bills and expenses, daycare costs, college tuition, and retirement.

-What is the Right Kind of Life Insurance?
+- What is the Right Kind of Life Insurance?

-All policies are not the same.
-Some policies will continue to provide protection as long as you live, while others guarantee coverage for a certain amount of time.
-Some build up cash values and others do not.
-Some insurance policies involve multiple types of coverage, while others give you the option to switch between different varieties of insurance.
-Certain plans could provide additional advantages while you remain alive.
+- All policies are not the same.
+Some policies will continue to provide protection as long as you live, while others guarantee coverage for some time.
+Some build up cash values, and others do not.
+Some insurance policies involve multiple types of coverage, while others allow you to switch between different varieties of insurance.
+Specific plans could provide additional advantages while you remain alive.
 There are two varieties of life insurance: term and permanent.

-Term insurance provides coverage for either one or multiple years.
+- Term insurance provides coverage for either one or multiple years.
 If you expire during the term, a death benefit is provided.
 Term insurance is usually the most cost-effective way to get a large coverage amount for a smaller price.
 It generally does not build up cash value.

-How Much Life Insurance Do I Need?
+- How Much Life Insurance Do I Need?

-Ask yourself the following questions:
+- Ask yourself the following questions: